 G.W.
-Leibniz, Monadology and Discourse on Metaphysics

-Isaac Newton, from Principia and from Optics
+Leibniz, Monadology, Discourse on Metaphysics, from Theodicy, "A New System of Nature" Isaac Newton, from Principia and from Optics G.W.

-G.W.
 Leibniz, from Letters to Clarke

 These questions are provided to assist you in your reading.
 I encourage you first to read the material through, then go back to answer the questions.
 You are not expected to hand in written answers.
 You are expected to have responses ready for class discussion.
 Page numbers refer to the Ariew and Watkins collection.